hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

 #### Theory #7: Is it delta?
 But, in an email conversation, Michael Walden speculates that it might not even be a coincidence that the DELete character has DELta as its printable character glyph.

 Delta as a symbol ( Δ ) originates from the Greek alphabet.
 CP437 already includes some Greek characters in the 0xEO–0xEB range, notably 0xEB being the symbol for Greek *small* delta ( δ ).
 These characters were not included to support Greek language, but as math symbols.
-In mathematics and other sciences, the uppercase delta is often used to denote a "change of any changeable quantity", which might have been a reason to include it in the character set.
+In mathematics and other sciences, the uppercase delta is often used to denote a "change of any changeable quantity", which might have provided a good reason to include it in the character set.

 Delta doesn't only appear in Wang's character set, but in many character sets before it.
 For example, the APL programming language, which originated at IBM in the 1960s, includes delta ( Δ ), and inverted delta ( ∇ ) in its syntax.
 As a curious but unrelated coincidence, the IBM name for the inverted delta is DEL—the same as the control character DEL (Delete) at 0x7F.^[Wikipedia article [Digital encoding of APL symbols](https://en.wikipedia.org/wiki/Digital_encoding_of_APL_symbols#Character_repertoire) 3.4.2025]